-We launched the book at the Amsterdam chapter of The School of Life, a nice location for a book subtitled ‘searching for balance in digital times.’
+We launched the book at The School of Life, a nice location for a book subtitled ‘searching for balance in digital times.’

 Here’s 5 reasons why I wrote it.

 1.There is a widening chasm between how I used to interact with digital technology when I was a kid, and how I use it these days.

 As aware as I am of epochalism, this decade feels like a pivotal one for how we develop as humans, and as societies, vis-a-vis digital technology.